cp2k/cp2k/docs/methods/properties/x-ray/delta-scf.md

 angles $\alpha$ , $\beta$ and $\gamma$, are the same.

 The last modification that needs to be done is regarding the atomic types.
-In this case, we do not have oxygen in the system anymore, so the subsection ''&KIND O'' can be renamed ''&KIND S''.
-The only modification that needs to be done is in the keyword ''ELEMENT'', where ''O'' has to be replaced by ''S''.
+In this case, we do not have oxygen in the system anymore, so the subsection `&KIND O` can be renamed `&KIND S`.
+The only modification that needs to be done is in the keyword `ELEMENT`, where `O` has to be replaced by `S`.

-#### Even though we are not changing the name of the basis set or pseudopotential used, cp2k will use the parameters for the sulfur atom now, since the ''ELEMENT'' type is different.
-However, it is important to check in the ''GTH_BASIS_SET'' and ''GTH_POTENTIALS'' files whether the names are the same for different atoms.
+Even though we are not changing the name of the basis set or pseudopotential used, cp2k will use the parameters for the sulfur atom now, since the `ELEMENT` type is different.
+However, it is important to check in the `GTH_BASIS_SET` and `GTH_POTENTIALS` files whether the names are the same for different atoms.

-Now the input is ready, and it can be run in the same way as before, just remember to change the file ''cp2k.sh''.
+Now the input is ready, and it can be run in the same way as before, just remember to change the file `cp2k.sh`.

-After the calculation is finished, open the output file ''MgS_opt.out'' and look for the same banner as before.
-The optimized atomic positions are written in the file ''MgS-pos-1.xyz''.
+After the calculation is finished, open the output file `MgS_opt.out` and look for the same banner as before.
+The optimized atomic positions are written in the file `MgS-pos-1.xyz`.

 ## Part 2: XAS calculations